14 Shots to the Dome

 14 Shots to the Dome is the fifth studio album by American hip hop recording artist LL Cool J. It was released on March 30, 1993, via Def Jam Recordings.
 The recording sessions took place at Marley's House of Hits, at Cove City Sound Studios, and at Unique Recording Studios, in New York, and at QDIII Soundlab in Los Angeles, at Bobcat's House in Palmdale, and at Encore Studio, in Burbank.
 The album was produced by Marley Marl, DJ Bobcat, Quincy Jones III, Andrew Zenable, and Chris Forte.
-It features guest appearances from Lords of the Underground and Lieutenant Stitchie.
+It features guest appearances by Lords of the Underground and Lieutenant Stitchie.

 The album peaked at number five on the Billboard 200 and topped the Top R&B/Hip-Hop Albums chart.
 On June 2, 1993, it was certified Gold by the Recording Industry Association of America.

 It spawned three charted singles: "How I'm Comin'", "Pink Cookies In a Plastic Bag Getting Crushed by Buildings" b/w "Back Seat (of My Jeep)" and "Stand By Your Man".

 It is his first album following his hugely successful previous album 1990's Mama Said Knock You Out.
 Unlike that release, which saw him have success on his own terms, 14 Shots sees LL adopting the sound of his West Coast gangsta rap contemporaries, especially that of Ice Cube and Cypress Hill.
 Many fans saw this as a jarring departure, and the album met mixed critical and commercial response.
 The album's second single "Back Seat" would later be sampled by R&B artist Monica for her debut single "Don't Take It Personal" which became a major hit two years later.